Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-15-forever-changed.md

 That alone might be an indicator of his non-human status, and he was undoubtedly being surveilled, but it was that or... nothing.

-So, he exercised, he slept, he was fed, and led---ears and eyes covered---to a simple bathroom where he was allowed to perform his stolen body's necessary ablutions and clean himself.
+So, he exercised, he slept, he was fed, and led - ears and eyes covered - to a simple bathroom where he was allowed to perform his stolen body's necessary ablutions and clean himself.
 They even provided him with clean clothing.
 It was the only vaguely interesting thing to happen for what felt like it must have been the best part of two days.

-It was a strange relief, therefore, to be finally retrieved by his taciturn handlers---never the same handlers twice, nor did they speak to him except to issue orders---and ushered back into the interview room.
+It was a strange relief, therefore, to be finally retrieved by his taciturn handlers - never the same handlers twice, nor did they speak to him except to issue orders - and ushered back into the interview room.

 The questions became, oddly, less pointed, less targeted.
 They started to query him about some bizarre things, claiming that it was all about "getting to know him".
 Questions like his favourite foodstuffs and his preferred recreational activity were easy enough to answer, from his limited pool of human experience.
 Others, however, were truly strange.
 A favourite *colour*?
 As if there was something preferable about one narrow slice of the EM spectrum over any other arbitrary slice?
 The question was impenetrably strange to him.
 He just took a random stab and replied "green".